Our Mission and History

 Our Two Divisions

 - Five high-quality productions each season, most running for six weekends

-- A New Works program that infuses new life into the family music theatre repertory
+- New Works program that infuses new life into the family music theater repertory

 - Outreach programs to schools and community organizations

-- Beginning, Intermediate and skills-based classes in acting, singing, dancing and technical theatre
+- Beginning, Intermediate and skills-based classes in acting, singing, dancing and technical theater

 - Full-length productions performed on our main stage